| William Tylee Ranney |

 The resulting plague of lycanthropes has spread like wildfire, having the desired effect of drawing attention away from the Halflings' underground home.
 Their feral progeny have kept up the tradition of infecting others, smearing their weapons with their feces.

-Recently a franchise of Mimblewimble Arms made contact with the Chipolotas.
-The foolhardy Dwarves, having bribed the outlaws with fresh food, began digging for treasure in the nearby hills.
+A franchise of Mimblewimble Arms recently made contact with the Chipolotas.
+The foolhardy Dwarves bribed the outlaws with fresh carrots and began digging for treasure in the nearby hills.

 Use the TUNNEL UNDER THE TUNDRA per The Rogues Wallet.
 Remove references to permafrost, increase number of Wererabbits to nine.
 Add a plothook of Mimblewimble Arms asking the players to investigate the vanished miners.
 They can't go to the Mafia about it, collaborating with lycanthropes is a hanging offence.

-LOCAL ENCOUNTER: 2D4 Wererabbits wandering the hills.
-The Chipolatas are saner than most lycanthropes, but still have a sadistic streak.
+LOCAL ENCOUNTER: 2D4 Chipolatas wandering the hills, saner than than most, but still with a sadistic streak.
+Or a Bogglin Beast, looking for slow-moving prey.

 LOCAL ENCOUNTER: As above.

-The Dryads end goal is creating a Wickerman Treant (OSE).
-With this warmachine, they'll bring ruin to the doorstep of Fort Southfur alongside Platypus auxiliaries from BRANCH AND BONE.
-The attack is doomed to fail (hence why the Beavers and Otters don't support it), unless aided by outside forces.
+The Dryads end goal is creating an artificial Treant (OSE).
+With this warmachine, they'll bring ruin to the doorstep of Fort Southfur alongside auxiliaries from BRANCH AND BONE.
+The attack is likely to fail in the face of cannonfire and industrial magic, unless aided by outside forces.

 Hidden among the sacred grove's roots is the bones and belongings of the Dryads' victims: 9,350 GP, +2 Trident of Warning, +1 Shield of Breaching (cast Knock 2/day) and a Potion of Fire Resistance.